-SECTION 8 Part D vaccines.
+SECTION 7 Part D vaccines.
 What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
-Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's Drug List.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List".
 Our plan covers most adult Part D vaccines at no cost to you even if you haven't paid your deductible.
-Refer to your plan's Drug List or contact Customer Care for coverage and cost sharing details about specific vaccines.
+Refer to your plan's "Drug List" or contact Customer Care for coverage and cost sharing details about specific vaccines.

 There are two parts to our coverage of Part D vaccinations:

-- The first part of coverage is the cost of the vaccine itself. - The second part of coverage is for the cost of giving you the vaccine.
+The first part of coverage is the cost of the vaccine itself.

+• The second part of coverage is for the cost of giving you the vaccine.
 (This is sometimes called the "administration" of the vaccine.)